The Diocese takes any allegation of abuse or misconduct towards a child as unacceptable.

 The Diocese will conduct inquiries at a level commensurate with the seriousness of the alleged conduct.

 Local leadership may address allegations of relatively minor misconduct.
 For example, if there is a minor allegation made against a teacher in a diocesan school, the school’s principal or assistant principal may undertake an inquiry.
 Office of Safeguarding (OoSG) staff will oversee and support the local leadership conducting the inquiry.
-For more serious allegations, an OoSG investigator is appointed to conduct the investigation.
+For more serious allegations, an OoSG investigator is appointed to conduct the inquiry.

-The following information relates to OoSG investigations.
+The following information relates to administrative inquiries conducted by the OoSG.